adamclayd/angular-bootstrap-5/README.md

 ```
 Attributes
 	animate                 - If true then the popover will do fade in and out animation.
 	                          Default is true.

 	bs5-popover             - Content to use for the popover if templateUrl is not defined.

 	container               - A string selector to the element that the popover will append to.
 	                          Default is 'body'.

 	delay                   - A number or an object with show and hide properties that indicates
 	                          the time that the popover should wait before it is shown or hidden.
 	                          Default is 0.

 	html                   - If true the html is allowed in the popover.
 Default is false.

-	load        - Function that is executed each time the popover is created and shown.
+	load($scope, $popover) - Function that is executed each time the popover is created and shown.
 	                         it provides $scope and $popover as passable parameters where $scope is the
 	                         scope of the popover and $popover is the bootstrap.Popover object for the element.

 	offset                 - Place the popover [x, y] from the center.
 Default is [0, 0].

 	placement              - Where to place the popover around the element.
 Valid values are
 	                         'top', 'left', 'bottom', and 'right'.
 Default is 'right'.

 	templateUrl            - The url of the html template to use for the popover cocontent
 	                         Option html is true if this option is set

 	title                   - The title of the popover that is displayed in the header of the popover.
 	                          Default is a blank string ('').

 	trigger                 - The type of event that is used to trigger the popover.
 Valid values are
 	                          'click', 'hover', and 'focus'.
 Default is 'click'.

 ```